-For example, technology firms such as Microsoft, Sony and Apple tend to experience a rise in sales and revenue whenever they release a new product.
+For example, technology firms such as Microsoft, Sony, and Apple tend to experience a rise in sales and revenue whenever they release a new product.

 If such firms were to construct Run Rate type figures based only on data from the time period following the launch of a new product, then the data may be skewed.

 In January 2017, cloud storage company Dropbox announced that it had passed $1 billion in Revenue Run Rate.
 Dropbox, based on the company’s own private valuation, is valued at $10 billion.
 Any future IPO would be affected by the Revenue Run Rate.
-Read more Dropbox’s run rate here.
+Read more about Dropbox’s run rate here.

 Enter your name and email in the form below and download the free template now!

-When building a financial model for an early stage company or a startup type, it is common to build a monthly forecast.
+When building a financial model for an early-stage company or a startup type, it is common to build a monthly forecast.
 This then needs to be translated into annual terms, using the revenue run rate formula.
 Learn more in our guide to startup valuation metrics.